Bradford Park Avenue FC

 Blue Square North

 Bradford Park Avenue has lost 3-1 to Solihull Moors at the weekend, their third 3-1 defeat in a row after losing to Doncaster Rovers in the FA Cup and Stafford Rangers in the FA Trophy in the previous 2 games before that.
-Hinckley meanwhile, were having a rotten season - rock bottom of the table with one win all season and their latest result was an 8-0 defeat to Altrincham at the wekend.
-And tonight didn't get much better for them - after just 10 seconds of the game they were picking the ball out of their net as they made the worst start possible.
+Hinckley meanwhile, were having a rotten season - rock bottom of the table with one win all season and their latest result was an 8-0 defeat to Altrincham at the weekend.
+And tonight didn't get much better for them - after just 10 seconds of the game, they were picking the ball out of their net as they made the worst start possible.
 This was to be the story of the evening as despite Hinckley putting up a determined performance, the home side prevailed 4-0 with 2 goals apiece from Danny Holland and Tom Greaves.
 You can view a more detailed match report here.
 It was a good game overall and I had enjoyed my evening thanks to some great company.
 The journey back was a lot easier, and after dropping David off just before 10, I was back at my hotel in Rotherham 50 minutes later.
 We have already started looking at what game we can go to next time.
 Bradford City v Wycombe would have been great, but I have already given some mates from Hayes and Bath who will be playing that day my word that I will go, so I am hoping that one of them gets moved due to a cup competition.
 I have a week off in February which I plan to do a few grounds up North again, with an ever increasing number of targets, due to meeting so many decent and like-minded people.

 THE HORSFALL STADIUM is not the best place to watch football, as it is shared with the local athletics club and has a running track surrounding the pitch.
 This is made up mainly of one big stand which is all covered and offers as good as view as you could expect from such a stadium.
 As mentioned previously, the club shop has a great range of programmes and old books as well as the usual club merchandise.

-The Tea Bar has a decent range of stuff, but one shocking stat - £2.50 for a portion of chips!
-By far the most I have paid at any ground, league or non league.
-In their defence, they were home made and pretty nice, but even so, still really expensive.
+The Tea Bar has a decent range of stuff including chips for £2.50.
+By far the most I have paid at any ground, league or non-league.
+In their defence, they were homemade and pretty nice, but even so, still really expensive.
 At least I was able to get Sausage and chips for 50p extra, which wasn't so bad, as there were 3 sausages and a huge portion of chips.
-There was also a club house at the ground, but I didn't go in, so can't vouch for what it was like.
+There was also a clubhouse at the ground, but I didn't go in, so can't vouch for what it was like.
 Overall though, a decent friendly club, and although it would be far from my first choice for a revisit, they are making the best of what they have and are a club with a long and interesting history.